Kentucky Recording Laws: Consent Rules and Penalties

 - Preserving important instructions

-Caution: Your employer may have policies against recording.
-While recording is legal under Kentucky law, violating company policy could result in termination.
+Caution: Your employer may have internal policies against recording.
+While recording is legal under Kentucky law, violating company policy could result in termination or other disciplinary action.

 Recording Police and Government Officials